SambaranRepo/ECE143-Project/README.md

 # ECE143-Project

 The aim of this project is to analyse top Machine Learning Conferences and to arrive at conclusions like:-\
 a.
-Most active institutes and authors in Machine Learning\
+Most active institutes and authors in Machine Learning <br />
 b.
-Conferences with most relevant publications in Machine Learning\
+Conferences with most relevant publications in Machine Learning <br />
 c.
-Trending topics of research in Machine Learning\
+Trending topics of research in Machine Learning <br />
 d.
 Provide a recommender system that can provide other closely related research papers for a given paper.

 The libraries used for the project are :- \